LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 **Transparency:**
 - The #rule-vote channel will be open for community observation
-- Captains' Council members can discuss the proposal in the channel before voting
+- Captains' Council members can discuss the proposal in their channel before voting

 ## 6. Code of Conduct